Yejashi/obsidianNotes/Class/Spring 2025/Graph Algorithms COSC690/Book/4. Connectivity of Undirected Graphs/Vertex Connectivity.md

 #### Vertex Connectivity
 The vertex connectivity of a graph G is the **minimum number of vertices we can delete to disconnect G or make it trivial**.

+i.e For complete graphs, it is n - 1 to make it trivial.

 Suppose we had the following graph:
 ![[Pasted image 20250205122253.png]]